dareoyeleke/ACA_TRENDS/README.md

 All premiums are standardized to a 30-year-old enrollee to ensure fair comparison across states and years.

+### HOW TO READ THIS PROJECT

+KEY QUESTIONS ADDRESSED ---> METHODOLOGY ---> DASHBOARD OVERVIEW  ---> KEY INSIGHTS ---> RECOMMENDATIONS ---> LIMITATIONS ---> FUTURE ENHANCEMENTS.

+### LASTLY
+-  Reproducing the project comes last with the 1) Steps to Reproduce 2) Dataset Link access 3) Required tools 4) Methodology 5) CSV's generated for specific visual creation

 ## 🧠 Key Questions Answered

 How have ACA marketplace premiums changed from 2022–2026?